Arborists on the Gold Coast, QLD

 When are Gold Coast arborists busiest? +

-Demand peaks through the storm season from November to March, when severe storms and the tail ends of tropical cyclones bring hail and wind that drop limbs and whole trees onto roofs, fences and Energex powerlines.
-Salt-laden coastal wind adds to the toll on stressed trees.
-Booking pruning, deadwooding and palm cleaning before the wet season is the best way to avoid the emergency call-out queue and the premium that comes with it.
+Demand peaks across the 1 November to 30 April cyclone season, when severe storms and the tail ends of tropical cyclones bring hail and wind that drop limbs and whole trees onto roofs, fences and Energex powerlines.
+Severe thunderstorms in this part of the coast tend to run hardest early in that window.
+Salt-laden coastal wind adds to the toll on already stressed trees.
+Getting pruning, deadwooding and palm cleaning done before the wet season sets in keeps you out of the post-storm rush — and off the emergency rates that come with it.

 Local Arborists